-To know about Clean Rooms and their classification, please read the previous article.
-Let us proceed with the design aspects of the HVAC (Heating Ventilation Air Conditioning) system for pharmaceutical industries.
+Hoping that now you know about clean rooms and their classification, let’s proceed with the design aspects of the HVAC (Heating Ventilation Air Conditioning) system for pharmaceutical industries.

 Purpose of HVAC

 - Once-Through (air used in clean room and discarded thereafter)

 - Recirculated (it uses air, some part discarded and some part re-processed and re-used)